jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 Origin: 265f580 / M24
 Identity History: none
 GitHub Issue: #45
-Status: Not started
+Status: In progress

 ##### Summary

-`jsvc_shutdown_archappl` is defined at `scripts/archappl.bash:94` and never called; start and stop both run each instance's `startup.sh` and `shutdown.sh`.
+At the pre-change commit `f0d2a979bb0283c956c055e4fce7fe1496b9bf23`, `jsvc_shutdown_archappl` was defined at `scripts/archappl.bash:94` and never called; start and stop both run each instance's `startup.sh` and `shutdown.sh`.
-Its presence implies a `jsvc` dependency the launcher does not have, and `jsvc` is listed only in `configure/os/debian13.pkgs`, not in `rocky8.pkgs`, so the package lists disagree about a tool nothing invokes.
+Its presence implied a `jsvc` dependency the launcher does not have, and `jsvc` was listed only in `configure/os/debian13.pkgs`, not in `rocky8.pkgs`, so the package lists disagreed about a tool nothing invokes.
+The function and Debian package entry are now removed in the working tree.

 ##### Scope

-- `scripts/archappl.bash`: remove the unused function, or wire it up if a jsvc stop path is actually wanted.
+- `scripts/archappl.bash`: remove `jsvc_shutdown_archappl` and its attached
+  ShellCheck directive.
-- `configure/os/debian13.pkgs`: the `jsvc` entry, once the script settles the question.
+- `configure/os/debian13.pkgs`: remove the unused `jsvc` package entry.
-- `tests/`: a phase 1 guard for the outcome.
+- `tests/phase1-logic.bash`: add a structural guard against restoring the dead function or the unused package dependency.

 Out of scope: the start and stop ordering D12 fixed; other differences between the per-OS package lists.